 DAS is located in Belfast’s Cathedral Quarter, in close proximity to the University of Ulster’s Belfast Campus, The MAC and the Oh Yeah Centre.
-DAS was established in 2003 and relocated to Hill Street in 2012 where we continue to facilitate artists in the production of innovative new digital art work.
-DAS is principally funded by The National Lottery through the Arts Council of Northern Ireland and is supported by The Foyle Foundation and Belfast City Council.
-We work in partnership with Visual Artists Ireland to provide artists across the Island of Ireland with access to equipment and facilities.
+DAS is principally funded by the Arts Council of Northern Ireland.
 The Digital Arts Studios (DAS) is a company limited by guarantee, registered number N1068690.
-DAS is accepted as having Charitable Status by the Inland Revenue under reference XT11395.
+DAS is a registered charity with charity number NIC106254.

-DAS is run by artist practitioners who have over 40 years experience of working in the arts between them .
-They have collective experience in curating exhibitions, critical writing, filmmaking and teaching
+DAS is run by artists Catherine and Angela who have over 40 years experience of working in the arts between them .
+They have collective experience in curating exhibitions, critical writing, filmmaking and teaching.

-Catherine studied photography at Edinburgh College of Art and completed a PhD in the medium in 2011 from Ulster University.
+Catherine studied photography at Edinburgh College of Art and completed a PhD in 2011 from Ulster University.
 Catherine works in photography and installation.
-Catherine is a former director of Platform Arts in Belfast and sits on the committee of Source magazine.
+Catherine is a former director of Platform Arts in Belfast and sat on the committee of Source magazine.

 Ken Bartley, Iain Davidson, Deborah Huey, Laura Kirk, Claire McCauley

 copyright © 2021 .
 Digital Arts Studios .
 Belfast